Neural Module Networks: Neural module networks for visual QA

-A describe module \mod{describe[$c$]} takes an attention and the input image and maps both to a distribution over labels.
-It first computes an average over image features weighted by the attention, then passes this averaged feature vector through a single fully-connected layer.
-For example, { \tt describe[color]} should return a representation of the colors in the region attended to.
+A classification module \mod{classify[$c$]} takes an attention and the input image and maps them to a distribution over labels.
+For example, { \tt classify[color]} should return a distribution over colors in the region attended to.